Sheffield city centre: Sport

 Ponds Forge International Sports Centre, on the edge of the city centre, is host to numerous national and international sporting events, notably swimming and basketball.

 The Crucible Theatre, in Tudor Square, has hosted the World Snooker Championships since 1977.

 Sheffield City Centre was the finish location for Stage 2 for the 2014 edition of the Tour de France.

 Theatre

-Sheffield is home to the greatest concentration of theatres in the UK outside London; these include the Crucible, Lyceum, Montgomery and Playhouse theatres.
+Sheffield theatres include the Crucible, Lyceum, Montgomery and Playhouse theatres.

-Live Events
+Live events

-The city centre is home to numerous venues which attract many well-known musicians, comedians and theatre groups; examples include the City Hall, O2 Academy, Plug, and the Lyceum and Crucible theatres.

 Sheffield city centre is host to its own music festival, Tramlines.
 This event, entry to which is free, was first organised in 2009 and takes place at several venues across Sheffield, notably in the city centre.

 Markets

 Sheffield City Centre plays host to a number of themed markets throughout the year with most taking place on Fargate, in the Peace Gardens or at Barkers Pool.
 Themes include Continental (European foods, crafts etc.), German (Christmas market) Italian, Tunisian and occasionally global themed markets take place.
 There are also farmers and crafts markets taking place throughout the year.